llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 We defer this to the (hopefully) near future when we get the conversion in a good share for the samples/projects at hand.

-### Generalizing the pass to other parallization models
+### Generalizing the pass to other parallel programming models

 Once we have a stable and capable `do concurrent` to OpenMP mapping, we can take this in a more generalized direction and allow the pass to target other models;